awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-auth.rst

         }
     }

 The event names used for recording authentication events are specific and drive graphs within the Amazon Pinpoint console.
-With these analytics events, you will be able to see authentication failure rates and sign-in rates.
+With these analytics events, you can see authentication failure rates and sign-in rates.

 Run the App and Validate Results
 --------------------------------

 Build and run the project in a simulator.
-You should see a sign-in screen upon launch.
-Choose the :guilabel:`Create new account` button to create a new account.
-Once the information is submitted, you will be sent a confirmation code via email.
-Enter the confirmation code to complete registration, then sign-in with your new account.
+In the sign-in screen, choose :guilabel:`Create new account`.
+After you submit the information, you receive a confirmation code via email.
+Enter the confirmation code to complete registration, and then sign in with your new account.

 .. list-table::
    :widths: 1 6

    * - **Tip**

-     - Use Amazon WorkMail as a test email account
+     - Use Amazon WorkMail as a test email account.

        If you do not want to use your own email account as a test account, create an `Amazon WorkMail <https://aws.amazon.com/workmail/>`__ service within AWS for test accounts.
 You can get started for free with a 30-day trial for up to 25 accounts.